konstakarjalainen/ForestrySegmentation/README.md

 # Bachelor's thesis by Konsta Karjalainen
 "Image segmentation for Forestry scenes"

-This repository has two codes for semnatic segmentation and instance segmentation.
+This repository has two codes for semantic segmentation and instance segmentation.
 U_net folder and deeplab_fcn folder are for semantic segmentation and Mask R-CNN is for instance segmentation.

 # Sematic Segmentation:
 The code is based on U-NET implementation: https://github.com/milesial/Pytorch-UNet